The University of Saskatchewan Jazz Intensive at the SaskTel Saskatchewan Jazz Festival

 Originally hailing from Medicine Hat Alberta, Mo Lefever is a very active Edmonton-based professional guitarist and music educator.
 While firmly rooted in her high school jazz mixtapes, she has lead many of her own music projects and has been a band member in among other ensembles, Brett Miles’ Magilla Funk Conduit and GODIVA.
 Mo has been a sessional guitar instructor at MacEwan University since 2008.

-Dean McNeill (Jazz Intensive Coordinator/Ensemble)
+Dean McNeill (Jazz Intensive Program Director/Ensemble)

 An award-winning jazz musician, composer, educator, and arts administrator, Dean McNeill has been contributing to the arts scene provincially and nationally for decades.
 Dean has been a Professor at the University of Saskatchewan for over 25 years and he holds a Music Diploma from MacEwan University, an undergraduate music degree from McGill University, and a Master’s degree in music from the University of North Texas.
 Dean been the recipient of the UofS’s Dwaine Nelson Teaching Award, University of Saskatchewan Student’s Union Teaching Excellence Award, Saskatchewan Jazz Festival’s Special Recognition Award, Saskatchewan Choral Federation’s Outstanding Administrator’s Award, and in 2023, Dean was presented with the Queen Elizabeth II Platinum Jubilee Medal (Saskatchewan).